 You can export all your Dashlane data to a CSV file.
 CSV files aren't encrypted, and others can read them.
 Delete the CSV file from your device after you're done using it.

 If you're trying to back up your data or change Dashlane accounts, use a secure DASH file instead.
-If you want to share a login or another item saved in Dashlane, share directly from the Dashlane app, which is more secure than exporting your data.
+If you want to share a login or another item saved in Dashlane, share directly from the Dashlane app.
+Sharing is more secure than exporting your data.

 Export your data to a secure DASH file